 Hardness is important from an engineering standpoint because resistance to wear by either friction or erosion by steam, oil, and water generally increases with hardness.
 If the hardness of the material is higher than that of the abrasive material, less wear rate will occur.

-Case hardening or surface hardening is the process in which hardness the surface (case) of an object is enhanced, while the inner core of the object remains elastic and tough.
-After this process surface hardness, wear-resistance and fatigue life are enhanced.
-This is accomplished by several processes such as a carburizing or nitriding process by which a component is exposed to a carbonaceous or nitrogenous atmosphere at elevated temperature.
+Case hardening or surface hardening is the process in which the hardness of an object’s surface (case) is enhanced while the inner core of the object remains elastic and tough.
+After this process enhances surface hardness, wear resistance, and fatigue life.
+This is accomplished by several processes, such as a carburizing or nitriding process by which a component is exposed to a carbonaceous or nitrogenous atmosphere at elevated temperatures.
 As was written, two main material characteristics are influenced:

 - Hardness and wear resistance is significantly enhanced.
 In materials science, hardness is the ability to withstand surface indentation (localized plastic deformation) and scratching.
-Hardness is probably the most poorly defined material property because it may indicate resistance to scratching, resistance to abrasion, resistance to indentation or even resistance to shaping or localized plastic deformation.
+Hardness is probably the most poorly defined material property because it may indicate resistance to scratching, abrasion, an indentation, or even resistance to shaping or localized plastic deformation.
 Hardness is important from an engineering standpoint because resistance to wear by either friction or erosion by steam, oil, and water generally increases with hardness.

-- Toughness is not negatively influenced.
-Toughness is the ability of a material to absorb energy and plastically deform without fracturing.
-One definition of toughness (for high-strain rate, fracture toughness) is that it is a property that is indicative of a material’s resistance to fracture when a crack (or other stress-concentrating defect) is present.
+- Toughness is not negatively influenced, and toughness is the ability of a material to absorb energy and plastically deform without fracturing.
+One definition of toughness (for high-strain rate, fracture toughness) is that it is a property that is indicative of a material’s resistance to fracture when a crack (or other stress-concentrating defects) is present.

-For iron or steel with low carbon content, which has poor to no hardenability of its own, the case-hardening process involves infusing additional carbon or nitrogen into the surface layer.
-Case hardening is useful in parts such as a cam or ring gear that must have a very hard surface to resist wear, along with a tough interior to resist the impact that occurs during operation.
-Further, the surface hardening of steel has an advantage over through hardening (that is, hardening the metal uniformly throughout the piece) because less expensive low-carbon and medium-carbon steels can be surface hardened without the problems of distortion and cracking associated with the through hardening of thick sections.
-A carbon- or nitrogen-rich outer surface layer (or case) is introduced by atomic diffusion from the gaseous phase.
-The case is normally on the order of 1 mm deep and is harder than the inner core of material.
+The case-hardening process involves infusing additional carbon or nitrogen into the surface layer for iron or steel with low carbon content, which has poor to no hardenability.
+Case hardening is useful in parts such as a cam or ring gear that must have a very hard surface to resist wear and a tough interior to resist the impact that occurs during operation.
+Further, the surface hardening of steel has an advantage over hardening (that is, hardening the metal uniformly throughout the piece) because less expensive low-carbon and medium-carbon steels can be surface hardened without the problems of distortion and cracking associated with the through hardening of thick sections.
+An atomic diffusion from the gaseous phase introduces a carbon- or nitrogen-rich outer surface layer (or case).
+The case is normally 1 mm deep and harder than the material’s inner core.

 Typical Wear-resistant Materials

 In general, wear is mechanically induced surface damage that results in the progressive removal of material due to relative motion between that surface and a contacting substance or substances.
-Therefore, there is perfect wear-resistant material and in every case, it depends strongly on many variables (e.g., materials combination, contact pressure, environment, temperature).
+Therefore, there is perfect wear-resistant material; in every case, it depends strongly on many variables (e.g., materials combination, contact pressure, environment, temperature).
 The hardness of the material is correlated to the wear resistance of the material.
 If the hardness of the material is less than that of the hardness of the abrasive material, then the wear rate is high.
 The hardness of material plays a major role in wear resistance.
 Some materials exhibit special wear characteristics:

 - Ni3Al – Alloy.
-Nickel aluminide is an intermetallic alloy of nickel and aluminium with properties similar to both a ceramic and a metal.
-Nickel aluminide is unique in that it has very high thermal conductivity combined with high strength at high temperature.
+Nickel aluminide is an intermetallic alloy of nickel and aluminium with properties similar to ceramic and metal.
+Nickel aluminide is unique because it has very high thermal conductivity combined with high strength at high temperatures.
 These properties, combined with its high strength and low density, make it ideal for special applications like coating blades in gas turbines and jet engines.
-Composite materials with Ni3Al based alloys as a matrix hardened by, e.g.,, TiC, ZrO2, WC, SiC and graphene, are advanced materials.
+Composite materials with Ni3Al-based alloys as a matrix hardened by, e.g., TiC, ZrO2, WC, SiC, and graphene, are advanced materials.
 In 2005, the most abrasion-resistant material was reportedly created by embedding diamonds in a matrix of nickel aluminide.

 - Laser hardening.
-Laser hardening is a surface hardening technique which uses a laser beam to provide a very rapid means of heating the metal, which is then cooled rapidly (generally by self-quenching).
+Laser hardening is a surface hardening technique that uses a laser beam to provide a very rapid means of heating the metal, which is then cooled rapidly (generally by self-quenching).
 This creates a “case” of martensite on the surface, while the inner core of the object remains elastic and tough.

 Some common materials:

 Ductile cast iron.
-Ductile iron, also known as nodular ironor spheroidal graphite iron, is very similar to gray iron in composition, but during solidification the graphite nucleates as spherical particles (nodules) in ductile iron, rather than as flakes.
+Ductile iron, also known as nodular iron or spheroidal graphite iron, is very similar to gray iron in composition, but during solidification, the graphite nucleates as spherical particles (nodules) in ductile iron rather than as flakes.
 Typical applications for this material include valves, pump bodies, crankshafts, gears, and other automotive and machine components because of its good machinability, fatigue strength, and higher modulus of elasticity (compared to gray iron), and in heavy-duty gears because of its high yield strength and wear resistance.